weaviate/weaviate-go-client/_developers/TRANSPORT.md

 }
 ```

-That's 23 lines, plus we return a user-facing `types.Object`.
+That's 24 lines, plus we return a user-facing `types.Object`.
 In the reference implementation The [code executing this request](https://github.com/weaviate/weaviate-go-client/blob/cf0624dc4258b33ac8b5c1139a64aec6b87e005b/weaviate/data/creator.go#L16) is ~60 lines long all told.
 Implementing `Insert` in `v5` takes roughly the same amount of code as implementing `Insert` _and_ the underlying transport which will be reused for all other requests.

 ## Discussion

-1. We could re-use the `v5` transport code as is, copy pasting most of it.
+1. We could re-use the `v5` transport code as is, copy-pasting most of it.

 That doesn't change the _test_ and _maintain_ parts -- we still need to do that.
 Also at this point we should treat `v5` transport as an external dependency that we're adding to the project and ask ourselves: